apache/usergrid/docs/getting-started/creating-account.md

 Ready to learn and do more?

 * Install an SDK that will be most useful for your application environment.
 For more about Usergrid's SDKs, see SDKs.
-* Review API BaaS features for information on concepts and features.
+* Review Usergrid features for information on concepts and features.
 * Consult the API Reference for usage details.